Wellness Recovery Action Plan®

 ‘WRAP courses enable you to create a snapshot of yourself at different points on the spectrum of well to unwell.
 You then formulate what you will need to do at these points using peer support & education from the course to build on & consolidate your existing strategies.’

-WRAP is used world-wide by people who are dealing with all kinds of health and life challenges and we run regular WRAP courses at the Recovery College, which aim to help you to;
+WRAP is used world-wide by people who are dealing with all kinds of health and life challenges and we run regular WRAP courses, which aims to help you to;

 Each course is co-led by 2 or more trained facilitators who have their own WRAP plan and use it to support their own mental health and wellbeing.